-The Yamashita Park, also known as Yamashita Koen Park, it is the most popular park alongside Yokohama Bay where locals always come for dog strolling, refreshment, and get the stunning view of the harbor and Minato Mirai.
+The Yamashita Park, also known as Yamashita Koen Park, is the most popular park alongside Yokohama Bay where locals always come for dog strolling, refreshment, and get the stunning view of the harbor and Minato Mirai.

 Click the photos for Larger size.

 This ship is actually The Hikawa Maru Museum.
 It was a Wartime Hospital Ship during 1941 to 1945.
 Mines damaged the ship several times and it even stopped by in Davao, Philippines on July 19-26, 1944 to inspect the damage.

 The Yamashita Park in Yokohama is lovely park that’s great for relaxing and strolling with great views of harbor and a glimpse of the spectacular Minato Mirai (Ferris wheel).
 Yamashita Park somehow reminded of Avenue of Stars in Hong Kong, only it was better and cleaner.
 I was getting hungry and I had to leave this lovely place.
 I followed the path towards Minato Mirai and got even more surprised of the surroundings.